Offering a paw can help a fellow pup manage their anxiety a bit easier.

 Behave as you usually do together.
 Don’t be afraid to offer physical contact.
 A hug, a nuzzle, a scritch or even a gentle belly rub can help a lot, but ask first.

 Give PAHs some space when they ask for it even when they are first out in a social situation.
 Don’t pressurise them, don’t force someone to get help.
 This will make them feel vulnerable, with less power and lesser ability to speak for themselves.

 If they do not want support, just try and offer your ears and listen to their concerns as to why they are feeling uneasy to seek help and eventually why they are uneasy to come out and enjoy some happy social times with the rest of the PAH community.

-Look After yourself!
+And most importantly… Look after yourself!
 Hearing or finding out that another PAH is stressed, anxious and overly worried can bring great distress to yourself too.
 Take some time to relax and enjoy your self and open up to the ones next to you.
 If you feel that you are overwhelmed too ask your closest social circle to give you and your new pup friend some help too.
 Introduce them to each other.
 You never know how good this might work out.